ionic-enterprise/tutorials/docs/native-solutions/auth-connect/fix-android-launch.md

 </CH.Code>

-Update the AndroidManifest.xml to set the new Activity as the launcher activity, and keep the MainActivity launchMode as singleTask
+On the MainActivity change exported to `false` and make sure to keep launchMode as `singleTask`.

 ---

 </CH.Scrollycoding>

+Be sure to run `npx cap sync` after applying these changes.